kensimonezike/30-Days-Fintech-Analyst-Challenge/day04-sql-joins/README.md

 > The next query should be: which specific Verified customers experienced failures?

-**Business finding:** Verified KYC customers had a 69.4% success rate vs 78.6% for Pending KYC — an unexpected reversal.
+**Business finding:** Verified KYC customers had a 69.4% success rate vs 78.6% for Pending KYC, an unexpected reversal.
 All 9 January failures came from Verified accounts.
 Engineering and compliance teams should investigate whether Verified account routing has a systematic issue, or whether the failures cluster around specific users that warrant a fraud review.

 ---

-## Query 3 — Top 10 Customers by Total Spend
+## Query 3: Top 10 Customers by Total Spend

 **Business question:** Who are our highest-value customers in January?
 **JOIN type:** INNER JOIN.